melnicek/peh/readme.md

-# Privilege escalation helper
+# Post exploitation helper

-This script will help you to download all common privilege escalation tools on your target machine using 2 simple commands.
+This script will help you to download all common post exploitation tools on your target machine using 2 simple commands.

 Works even on target machines without internet access.